shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “No, no you don’t.”

-“Are you sure it leads to the other barracks?”
+“Are you sure that it leads to the other barracks?”
 Ersatzica asked.
 “Muddie punched straight through and… it’s dark in there.”

-“Yes, I’m sure.”
+“Yes, I’m sure, Ersatzica.”

-“But it’s dark in there, like pitch black.”
+“But it’s dark in there, like pitch black dark.”

 “They probably just went to bed already.”

-“No, she’s right.”
+“No, no she’s right.”
 Wryonin’s ears twitched.
-“I think they’re still awake, playing cards.”
+“I think they’re still awake, playing cards, in fact.”
 Wryonin grabbed the lantern and swung it towards the hole.

 Not much could be seen.
 Just some cobwebs and puddles.
 A critter skittering about.